 Having a strong IT team and dedicated support from the vendor or a consultant during the implementation process is incredibly beneficial.
 Because there are so many moving pieces involved in integration and in learning completely new technologies, you should take all the help you can get.
 A clear understanding of a new technological system is vital in ensuring success.

 How Can I Improve My Chances of a Successful ERP Implementation?

 An ERP failure can be classified either as a complete failure of the system or an inability to meet projected implementation goals.
 For example, if a company wants to increase on-time shipments by 20% through the introduction of ERP software and is unable to achieve this goal, its implementation would be deemed unsuccessful.
 The most critical component of successfully deploying new software is the development of an ERP strategy.
 Here are some of the steps you should take as you go about doing that.

 Creating an accurate budget or budget estimate is key in making sure that the solution you go with is affordable for your business while still retaining all of the functionality that you need.
-According to a 2019 study, 45% of ERP projects go over budget, so developing a goal ahead of time and clearly communicating that to vendors can help reduce the likelihood of exceeding financial capacity.
+According to a recent study, 45% of ERP projects go over budget, so developing a goal ahead of time and clearly communicating that to vendors can help reduce the likelihood of exceeding financial capacity.